FirelyTeam/firely-docs/vonk/facade/databasemodel.rst

 Reverse engineer the database model
 -----------------------------------

-To use `EF Core <https://docs.microsoft.com/en-us/ef/core/>`_, install the package for the database provider(s) you want to target.
+To use `EF Core <https://docs.microsoft.com/en-us/ef/core/>`_ 2.2.3, install the package for the database provider(s) you want to target.
 This walkthrough uses SQL Server.
 For a list of available providers see Database Providers.

 * Tools ➡️ NuGet Package Manager ➡️ Package Manager Console
-* Run ``Install-Package Microsoft.EntityFrameworkCore.SqlServer``
+* Run ``Install-Package Microsoft.EntityFrameworkCore.SqlServer -Version 2.2.3``

-We will be using some Entity Framework Tools to create a model from the database.
+We will be using some Entity Framework Tools 2.2.3 to create a model from the database.
 So we will install the tools package as well:

-* Run ``Install-Package Microsoft.EntityFrameworkCore.Tools``
+* Run ``Install-Package Microsoft.EntityFrameworkCore.Tools -Version 2.2.3``

 Now it's time to create the EF model based on your existing database.